anmarkoulis/event-sourcing/docs/critique.md

 ## Conclusion

-This presentation provides a good introduction to event sourcing with Python, but it needs significant enhancement to be truly educational for experienced developers.
-The main issues are:
+This presentation provides a good introduction to event sourcing with Python, but it still needs some enhancement to be truly educational for experienced developers.
+The main remaining issues are:

-1. **Incomplete fundamentals** - missing core event sourcing concepts
+1. **Some incomplete fundamentals** - missing aggregate factory pattern
-2. **Oversimplified examples** - not production-ready patterns
+2. **Oversimplified examples** - not production-ready patterns in some areas
 3. **Missing real-world context** - no connection to business value
-4. **Bibliography misalignment** - doesn't follow established patterns
+4. **Some bibliography misalignment** - could better align with established patterns in certain areas

 With these improvements, this could be an excellent presentation that truly helps developers understand and implement event sourcing effectively.